frandiox/vite-ssr/README.md

 # Vite SSR

-Vite SSR creates one build for the server, used on first rendering, and another one for the client that takes over after the first rendering.
-It abstracts most of the SSR complexity from the user application.

-Supports Vite 2+, Vue and React.
+Server Side Rendering for Vite 2 in Node.js.
+Supports Vue and React (Svelte WIP).

+- ⚡ Lightning Fast HMR (powered by Vite, even in SSR mode).
+- 💁‍♂️ Consistent DX experience abstracting most of the SSR complexity.
+- 🔍 Small library, unopinionated about your API logic and page routing.

 See [Vitedge](https://github.com/frandiox/vitedge) for SSR in Cloudflare Workers.